wheelhaus/wheelhaus-website-content/content/post/installing-an-xtracycle-hooptie-on-a-2012-surly-big-dummy.md

 Generally moving the U-Tubes into the "Wide" setting was more or less straight-forward so long as you installed them into the front and rear brackets equally — That is, don't shove the U-Tube into the rear bracket all the way and then the front.
 No, instead you want to insert them into the brackets equally, sliding them in a bit at a time on each side.

-Switching the U-Tubes from the "Wide" setting to the "Narrow" setting required applying insane amounts of force, flipping the U-Tubes around, switching which side they were on and a magic dance in-order to get them into the "Narrow" holes.
+Switching the U-Tubes from the "Wide" setting to the "Narrow" setting required applying intense amounts of force, flipping the U-Tubes around, switching which side they were on and a magic dance in-order to get them into the "Narrow" holes.
 Julie and I both dug in our heals and managed to force the U-Tubes into the brackets' narrow setting.
 I later applied some light grease to the U-Tubes and now I can alternate between "Narrow" and "Wide" with somewhat less difficulty.

 <!-- image -->
 <div class="gallery row grid3">